 Horizon Ceremonies is building and operating a portfolio of environmentally and technologically advanced crematoria across the UK that provide a family orientated approach.
 Horizon now has a portfolio of three operational crematoria.
-The original facility in Clyde Coast and Garnock Valley, has been operational since 2018, a second facility in Cannock, Staffordshire, opened in April 2021 and a third crematorium on the outskirts of Glasgow opened in December 2021.
-Horizon also has a good near term pipeline with planning applications submitted for two further sites and judgements expected in early 2022.
+The original facility in Clyde Coast and Garnock Valley, has been operational since 2018; a second facility in Cannock, Staffordshire, opened in April 2021; and a third crematorium on the outskirts of Glasgow opened in December 2021.
+Horizon also has a good near term pipeline with planning applications submitted for two further sites.